Billy Nolen

-Billy Nolen is an American government official who has served as acting administrator of the Federal Aviation Administration (FAA) since April 1, 2022.
+Billy Nolen is an American government official who served as acting administrator of the Federal Aviation Administration (FAA) from April 1, 2022, to June 2023.

-Prior to Nolen's appointment as acting administrator, he worked with American Airlines, Airlines for America, Qantas Group, and WestJet in safety positions.
-He left WestJet in January 2022 to join FAA and served as the associate administrator for aviation safety of the FAA, before resigning in April to become acting administrator.
+Prior to Nolen's appointment as acting administrator, he worked with American Airlines, Airlines for America, Qantas and WestJet in safety positions.
+He left WestJet in January 2022 to join the FAA and served as the associate administrator for aviation safety of the FAA, before resigning in April to become acting administrator.
+On June 9, 2023, he stepped down and was replaced by Polly Trottenberg.

 Career

-Nolen first worked as a pilot for American Airlines in 1989 where he flew as a pilot and was type rated in the Boeing 757, Boeing 767, and McDonnell Douglas MD-80 aircraft.
+Nolen first worked as a pilot for American Airlines in 1989 where he flew as a pilot and was type rated in the Boeing 757, Boeing 767 and McDonnell Douglas MD-80 aircraft.
 He joined Airlines for America on July 1, 2015, as the senior vice president of safety, security and operations after 26 years at American Airlines.

-He joined Qantas Group in 2018 as the executive manager for group safety and health.
+He joined Qantas in 2018 as executive manager for group safety and health.
 Nolen left his role at Qantas on February 24, 2020, to join WestJet as the vice-president, safety, security, and quality in Calgary, Canada.

 It was announced he would join the FAA on December 17, 2021, and become the associate administrator for aviation safety on January 1.
-The position had previously been held by Ali Bahrami, but he stepped down in June 2021 following harsh criticism after the Boeing 737 MAX groundings that killed 346 people.
+The position had previously been held by Ali Bahrami, but he stepped down in June 2021 owing to harsh criticism after the Boeing 737 MAX groundings following two fatal crashes.

+After serving as acting administrator, he joined the company Archer Aviation in June 2023 as chief safety officer.
+He also became a board member of the AAR.